aneargomaniz/github-slideshow/_posts/0000-01-02-aneargomaniz.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Good morning!
-I am learning how to use GitHub!
-Give me luck!
+It seems that I am learning quite fast!
 Use the left arrow to go back!